Fred-org/FRED-docs/source/Control/Input Parameters.rst

 Units
 ````````````````````````````````````````````
-FRED is using a predefined units for inputs and outputs.
+FRED is using predefined units for inputs and outputs.
 In input files FRED is using:

 - All dimensional inputs, like region size definition, region translations, etc. are given in [cm].
 - All angles, mostly for rotations, are given in [degrees].